tomjoht/tomjoht.github.io/_restapicourse/restapi1_0.md

 {% include notes.html %}

 ## Overview
 This course provides a tutorial on documenting REST APIs.
 This course is intended to be sequential, walking you through a series of concepts and activities that build on each other.
-The course involves interactive exercises, quizzes, and other activities.
+Because the purpose of the course is to help you learn, there are numerous activities that require hands-on coding, exploring, and other exercises.

 ## Course outline